-- 5.1.
+4.1.
 Disciplinary Reports and Written Complaints must only be submitted in good faith, i.e. with honest intentions and containing correct information (to the best of the individual's knowledge).
-The primary purpose of allowing Written Complaints to be submitted by individuals other than the umpire is to capture offences that an umpire did not see but which would constitute an offence if the umpire had seen it. - 5.2.
-Disciplinary Reports and Written Complaints should include a description of the alleged breach including: - (a) any relevant background information; - (b) name(s) of any witnesses; - (c) who was involved; - (d) what the Participant(s) is/are alleged to have done; - (e) anything anyone said at the time (including admissions and/or apologies); and - (f) any information regarding any relevant evidence and the context of that evidence (for example, information about a recording of the match, which captured the alleged incident or photographs taken and, if so, whether the parties involved were aware of and consented to this video footage and/or photographs).
-We refer to the ECB Live Streaming Guidance, which can be found here: https://resources.ecb.co.uk/ecb/document/2022/02/14/8f153276-1990-418cac19-360b382915e0/ECB-Live-Streaming-Guidance-September-2021-.pdf. - 5.3.
-A Relevant Disciplinary Body may become aware of a potential or alleged breach of these Regulations by other means than a Disciplinary Report or Written Complaint, for example
+The primary purpose of allowing Written Complaints to be submitted by individuals other than the umpire is to capture offences that an umpire 's view but which would constitute an offence if the umpire had seen it.

-- by identifying an inappropriate social media post which has not been independently referred to it.
-Notwithstanding the fact that the Relevant Disciplinary Body has not received a Disciplinary Report or Written Complaint, the Relevant Disciplinary Body may consider this conduct in accordance with the process set out in these Regulations. - 5.4.
-Relevant Cricket Organisations may wish to stipulate in the version of these Regulations that they adopt, that there should be a deadline for Disciplinary Reports to be made. - 5.5.
-Where an action (or inaction) is determined to be "prejudicial to the best interests of cricket" and therefore a breach of the Regulations, this means it is an act (or omission) not covered by any of the breaches listed specifically in Regulations 4, 6(a)-(d), 6(f), 10(a)10(f)or 10(h) but is an act (or omission) that a reasonable person would consider detrimental to the ethos, reputation and/or environment of the game.
-Examples of this may include 'running a book' on outcomes or having a sponsor that is banned through other advertising policies. - C. Relevant Cricket Organisations can impose more rigorous conduct obligations for captains or Clubs if they wish.
+- 4.2.
+Disciplinary Report and Written Complaints should include a description of the alleged breach including: - (a) any relevant background information; - (b) name of witnesses; - (c) who was involved; - (d) what the Participant(s) is/are alleged to have done; - (e) anything anyone said at the time (including admissions and/or apologies); and - (f) any information regarding any relevant evidence and the context of that evidence (for example, information about a recording of the match, which captured the alleged incident or photographs taken and, if so, whether the parties involved were aware of and consented to this video footage and/or photographs).
+We refer to the ECB Live Streaming Guidance, which can be found here: https://resources.ecb.co.uk/ecb/document/2022/02/14/8f153276-1990-418c-ac19-360b382915e0/ECB-Live-Streaming-Guidance-September-2021-.pdf. - 4.3.
+Relevant Cricket Organisations may wish to stipulate in the version of these Regulations that they adopt, that there should be a deadline for Disciplinary Reports to be made. - 4.4.
+Where an action (or inaction) is determined to be "prejudicial to the best interests of cricket" and therefore a breach of the Regulations, this means it is an act (or omission) not covered by any of the breaches listed specifically in Regulation 8 (a-i) but is an act (or omission) that a reasonable person would consider detrimental to the ethos, reputation and/or environment of the game.
+Examples of this may include 'running a book' on outcomes or having a sponsor that is banned through other advertising policies.

+C. Relevant Cricket Organisations can impose more rigorous conduct obligations for captains or Clubs if they wish.
 However, they cannot impose less rigorous conduct obligations for captains or Clubs than are set out in these Regulations.

-6. Social Media (Regulation 13)
+5. Social Media (Regulation 12)

-- 6.1.
+- 5.1.
 Posting, repeating, commenting, or supporting posts or comments by others that breach the Regulations may itself constitute a breach of the Regulations.
-For example, liking or otherwise promoting or supporting a comment that breaches the ECB's AntiDiscrimination Code is likely to result in a breach of the Regulations not only for the person who posted the comment in the first place but also for any Participant who supports that post. - 6.2.
-If a Participant is alleged to have breached Regulation 13 as a result of having liked or supported a discriminatory comment but claims that someone else logged into their social media account to submit that "like" (or other supportive comment/gesture), this will not necessarily prevent regulatory action being taken but should be taken into account by the Disciplinary Chair or Disciplinary Panel.
+For example, liking or otherwise promoting or supporting a comment that breaches the ECB's Anti-Discrimination Code is likely to result in a breach of the Regulations not only for the person who posted the comment in the first place but also for any Participant who supports that post. - 5.2.
+If a Participant is alleged to have breached Regulation 12 as a result of having liked or supported a discriminatory comment but claims that someone else logged into their social media account to submit that "like" (or other supportive comment/gesture), this will not necessarily prevent regulatory action being taken but should be taken into account by the Disciplinary Chair or Disciplinary Panel.

-7. Responsibilities of a Disciplinary Officer (Regulations Error!
-Reference source not found.-20, 26 and 38-39)
+6. Responsibilities of a Disciplinary Officer (Regulations 15 and 36-37)